Faculty- & Staff-Led Study Abroad

 The BEVI has also already been paired successfully with the GEL Index, suggesting that triangulating GEL and BEVI data will offer us insights into the relationship between design elements and outcomes.

-Note: Because not every student may feel comfortable taking the BEVI, at the individual level any student may opt to take an alternate qualitative assessment instead of the BEVI before and after their study abroad program.
+Students will access the BEVI through their My Study Abroad page after acceptance to their respective programs.
+Note: Because not every student may feel comfortable taking the BEVI, any student may request to take an alternate qualitative assessment instead of the BEVI before and after their study abroad program.
+Student should communicate their desire to complete the alternative and jointly request this option by contacting CILMAR (cilmar@purdue.edu).

 Assessment Rationale